Learning-and-Intelligent-Systems/lisdf/README.md

 ## Instructions For Contributing

 ### Dev Dependencies
 Run `pip install -r requirements-dev.txt` to install all dependencies for development/contribution.
+You should also pull the `lisdf-models` submodule if you haven't already (see Installation section above).

 ### Pushing your Changes
 You can't directly push to the `main` branch.
 All contributions will require review to ensure code is understandable